- Estate Planning

 - Family Law & Disputes

 - Elder Law

 University of Detroit-Mercy School of Law, J.D.

 University of Michigan, B.A.

 Admitted to practice in the States of Arizona and Michigan including its trial and appellate courts.
-He is also admitted in the United States District Courts for the Eastern District of Michigan and the United States Bankruptcy Courts for the Eastern Districts of Michigan.
+He is also admitted in the United States District Courts for the Eastern District of Michigan and the United States District Court for the District of Arizona.

 Mr. Malach is a member of the State Bars of Arizona and Michigan, including sections of the Family Law, Business, Trust Probate and Estate Planning sections.
 He belongs to national associations such as the Association of Trial Lawyers of America, and the National Academy of Elder Law Attorneys, as well as local associations; The Michigan Trial Lawyers Association, Detroit Bar Association, the Oakland County Bar Association, and the Wayne County Probate Court Bar Association.

 The Center for Estate Planning also hosts an active Facebook page which provides followers daily updates on Estate and Probate law issues as well as helpful advice to families and seniors through its CEP Blog and Twitter feed.

 Don’t Overlook Death, January 4, 2013, By Steven H. Malach, Esq

 Many focus on the here and now, but sometimes post-mortem trust administration is needed.